TypeStrong/typedoc-repros/README.md

 #### Default options for a custom option are overridden then deleted when some, but not all, options are set in typedoc.json

-See the ouput from build, or run `npm docs`.
+See the ouput from build, or run `npm run docs`.

 Given a custom option declaration with:
 ```ts